-Section F List of Proponent Commitments
+Appendix D List of Proponent Commitments

-The Terms of Reference (TOR) requires a list of all commitments made by Hancock Prospecting Pty Ltd (HPPL) in the Environmental Impact Statement (EIS), together with a reference to the relevant section of the EIS.
-As the Alpha Coal Project comprises of two components (a coal mine and a railway line), the tables in the sub-sections that follow list HPPL Commitments grouped into sections reflective of the EIS structure and are further divided by those listed out as part of the Mine and those related to the Railway.
+As a requirement of the Alpha Coal Project Terms of Reference (TOR), a list of all commitments made by Hancock Prospecting Pty Ltd (HPPL) was provided in Volume 4, Appendix F of the Environmental Impact Statement (EIS).
+Further commitments have arisen within this Supplementary EIS (SEIS), largely from responses to submissions and changes to the Project Description.
+To this end, the list of proponent commitments has been updated to incorporate additional SEIS commitments.
+The tables in the sub-sections that follow list HPPL Commitments grouped into sections reflective of the EIS structure and are further divided by those listed out as part of the Mine and those related to the Railway.

-F.1 Mine
+D.1 Mine

-F.1.1 Introduction
+D.1.1 Introduction